hashicorp/terraform-provider-docker/website/docs/index.html.markdown

   blank, the `DOCKER_HOST` environment variable will also be read.

 * `cert_path` - (Optional) Path to a directory with certificate information for connecting to the Docker host via TLS.
-If this is blank, the `DOCKER_CERT_PATH` will also be checked.
+It is expected that the 3 files `{ca, cert, key}.pem` are present in the path.
+If the path is blank, the `DOCKER_CERT_PATH` will also be checked.

 * `ca_material`, `cert_material`, `key_material`, - (Optional) Content of `ca.pem`, `cert.pem`, and `key.pem` files
   for TLS authentication.
 Cannot be used together with `cert_path`.
+If `ca_material` is omitted the client does not check the servers certificate chain and host name.

 * `registry_auth` - (Optional) A block specifying the credentials for a target v2 Docker registry.